marcoalopez/marcoalopez.github.io/Resume.md

 **2020**

-**Lopez-Sanchez MA**, Tommasi A, Barou F, and Quey R.  *Dislocation-driven recrystallization in AZ31B magnesium alloy imaged by quasi-in situ EBSD in annealing experiments*.
-Submitted to Materials Characterization in January 2020 **Accepted 2020/05/12**
+**Lopez-Sanchez MA**, Tommasi A, Barou F, and Quey R.  Dislocation-driven recrystallization in AZ31B magnesium alloy imaged by quasi-in situ EBSD in annealing experiments. *Materials Characterization* **Accepted 2020/05/12**

 Wenk HR, Yu R, Cárdenes V, **Lopez-Sanchez MA**, Sintubin M. Fabric and anisotropy of slates: From classical studies to new results.  *Journal of Structural Geology* **in press**: 104066 https://doi.org/10.1016/j.jsg.2020.104066